oneapi-src/level-zero-spec/scripts/core/PROG.md

 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists) and can only be waited upon from the host.
 - A fence only has two states: not signaled and signaled.
+- A fence can only be reset from the Host.
 - A fence cannot be shared across processes.
 - An application can use ::${x}FenceQueryElapsedTime to calculate the time (in milliseconds) between two fences' signals.

+The primary usage model(s) for fences are to notify the Host when a command list has finished execution to allow:
+- Recycling of memory and images
+- Recycling of command lists
+- Recycling of other synchronization primitives
+- Explicit memory residency.

 The following diagram illustrates an example of fences:
 ![Fence](../images/core_fence.png?raw=true)